 As a transportation fuel, natural gas is one of the cleanest-burning alternative fuels available and is sold as CNG (compressed natural gas) and LNG (liquefied natural gas).
 Over the last year, OPS worked closely with stakeholders, locally as well as nationally, and promulgated the Colorado Retail Natural Gas Regulations.

 These regulations became effective on January 31, 2014, and they govern the design, construction, location, installation and operation of retail natural gas fueling facilities.
-We currently have sixteen retail CNG stations in Colorado where you can fill up your natural gas vehicle.
+We currently have twenty retail CNG stations in Colorado where you can fill up your natural gas vehicle.

 Because of Colorado's active engagement in this area, OPS Director Mahesh Albuquerque has been appointed to chair a Natural Gas Steering Committee at NCWM (National Conference of Weights and Measures), a professional nonprofit association of state and local weights and measures officials, federal agencies, manufacturers retailers and consumers.
 NCWM develops and adopts national weights and measures standards which are published by the National Institute of Standards and Technology.